ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-As you can see, I have marked with fire emojis the place where we
+As you can see, I have marked with fire emojis where we
 need to figure out what happened by reading the trace.
 We are going
 to discuss this issue in the next section.

 #### Issue #1: distance between collection and interpretation

 The nice part of this approach is that the network-interaction part of
 the experiment is \~easy.
-The bad part is that we need to figure out
+The bad part is that we must figure out
 what happened after the fact by inspecting the trace.
 In principle, this
 *seems* easy.
 In practice, the code for producing an interpretation of the
 results could become quite fragile for several experiments.